 - Preparing the website architecture for multilingual support

-- Professionally translating and localising all content
+- Professionally translating and localizing all content

 - Adapting design/UX for local cultural norms